miklast/Wordle-Clone/README.md

 # Wordle-Clone
-A clone of wordle based off  Ian Lenehan's YT video
+A clone of wordle based off  Ian Lenehan's YT video.

+See it in action [here.](https://codepen.io/miklast/project/live/DyKLRo)